mulesoft/api-console/README.md

 window.addEventListener('WebComponentsReady', init);
 </script>
 ```

 The parsing and enhancing costs a lot depending on RAML structure and number of files included.
 Therefore it is a good idea to do it once and cache the results.
-Then, when the user visit the
-page again restore cached JSON object and pass it as the `api-console` parameter (see below)
+Then, when the user visit the page again restore cached JSON object and pass it as the `api-console` parameter (see below).

 ### Setting RAML data as an HTML attribute

 The basic method to tell the API console what to display is to use the `raml` attribute.
 It accepts the JavaScript object produced by the parser and the enhancer described above.

 ```html